Is it possible? Why can't it be possible for all civilians to live a crime-free life. Is that too much to ask for?

 How Crime Affects Us - Everyday

 There are thousands of ways fraudsters, and tricksters scam us, sometimes for years without us even knowing!
-Being scammed or robbed can be devastating, especially when the loss of sentimental items are stolen, lives ruined by mindless criminals.
+Being scammed or robbed can be devastating, especially when the loss of sentimental items are stolen, and lives ruined by mindless criminals.

-Hard working shopkeepers who work all day and night, 7 days a week to create a family business can have their lives and business destroyed in a blink of an eye by thieves who have no morals, respect or conscious.
+Hard-working shopkeepers who work all day and night, 7 days a week to create a family business can have their lives and business destroyed in a blink of an eye by thieves who have no morals, respect or conscious.

 Crimes and criminals are becoming more, aggressive, violent and deceitful with no compassion for their fellow human beings.
 In the old days, robbers used their guns to order their victims to hand over their money and jewels.
 Today criminals will automatically shoot their victims before robbing them while they lay dying.